The-Academic-Observatory/coki-oa-web/README.md

 Two wrangler.toml files need to be created, one for the Web App Cloudflare Worker and one for the API Cloudflare Worker.

 For the web app, see the wrangler.example.toml file for an example of how to create the wrangler.toml file.
-Add the file to the WRANGLER_CONFIG Github Secret.
+Add the file to the WRANGLER_CONFIG GitHub Secret.

 For the API, see workers-api/wrangler.example.toml file for an example of how to create the wrangler.toml file.
-Add the file to the WRANGLER_CONFIG_API Github Secret.
+Add the file to the WRANGLER_CONFIG_API GitHub Secret.

 ### Cloudflare API Token
 This connection contains Cloudflare API token that enables Wrangler to publish the Open Access Website to Cloudflare.